beatobongco/DFN-Base/README.md

 `build: web`

-This tells fig to build the `Dockerfile` inside the `/web` directory on your host machine.
+This tells docker-compose to build the `Dockerfile` inside the `/web` directory on your host machine.

 ```
 ports: